craftingforchrist/Legal/rules.md

 ### B.1.2 Survival Community District Specific
 > These rules apply to all builds within the Crafting For Christ Survival Server Community District.

+1. All builds in the community district must be made for public access.
+> Note: We still encourage claiming your builds.
+Consider using different trust levels.
+2. Community farms are allowed and encouraged.
+Please take measures to reduce lag.
+3. All automated farms must have an on/off switch.
+4. This is a community space work together to make it a space that benefits everyone.
+This space can house farms, arenas, a donation center, a trading hall, etc.

 ## B.2 Mixed Specific
 > These rules apply to the Crafting For Christ Mixed Server.